LearningSys/nips18/cfp.md

-# Call for Papers - ML Systems Workshop @ NIPS 2017
+# Call for Papers - Systems for ML Workshop @ NIPS 2018
-We invite participation in the ML Systems Workshop which will be held in conjunction with NIPS 2017 on December 8, 2017 in Long Beach, California.
+We invite participation in the Systems for ML Workshop which will be held in conjunction with NIPS 2018.
+Date TBA.

 ## Overview

 The goal of this workshop is to bring together experts working at the crossroads of machine learning, system design and software engineering to explore the challenges faced when building practical large-scale ML systems.
 In particular, we aim to elicit new connections among these fields, and identify tools, best practices and design principles.
-The workshop will cover ML and AI platforms and algorithm toolkits (Caffe 2.0, Tensor Flow, Torch etc), as well as dive into ML focused developments in various systems topics.
+The workshop will cover ML and AI platforms and algorithm toolkits (Caffe2, TensorFlow, PyTorch etc), as well as dive into ML focused developments in various systems topics.

 We welcome high quality submissions in the broad area of large scale systems and software design for machine learning.
 A few (non-exhaustive) topics of interest include:
 * Systems for training and serving machine learning models at scale